Elux414/teledrive/README.md

+# Updated Telegram API, login by phone number now is working!

 ![img](./logoteledrive-white.png)

 This is the open source project of Google Drive/OneDrive/iCloud/Dropbox alternative using Telegram API for the free unlimited cloud storage.